thobiasvicente/app-todo/README.md

-A app created with quasar cordova to, its just a to do list.
+A app created with quasar cordova, its just a to do list.